Cathedral Candle Company

 Cathedral Candle Company is a family-owned and operated candle manufacturer in Syracuse, New York.
 Founded by Jacob Steigerwald in 1897, the company is now in its fourth generation of Steigerwald family management and is one of the leading suppliers of church candles in the U.S.

 History

-German candle maker Jacob Steigerwald came to the United States in 1880 when he was recruited by the Baumer Candle Company to work as a supervisor for their Syracuse factory.
-After sixteen years, Baumer merged with another Syracuse candlemaker to expand their business into the residential market, so Steigerwald decided to found his own company focused exclusively on church candles.
+German candlemaker Jacob Steigerwald came to the United States in 1880 when the Baumer Candle Company recruited him to work as a supervisor for their Syracuse factory.
+After sixteen years, Baumer merged with another Syracuse candlemaker to expand their business into the residential market, so Steigerwald found his own company focused exclusively on church candles.
 Cathedral Candle Company opened at 510 Kirkpatrick Street in 1897, where it still maintains its sole manufacturing operation today.

 Products

 Cathedral Candle Company makes candles for Christian churches, including the Catholic, Protestant, and Orthodox denominations.
 Their product line includes paschal candles, votive candles, altar candles, advent candles, sacramental candles, and sanctuary lights.